galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > <details-title> Parquet format </details-title>
 >
 > Output is in the `.parquet` format, which is a binary representation of tabular format.
-This format is used to increase the accuracy of stored values, that would be significantly lower when stored in text format.
+This format is used to increase the accuracy of stored values, which would be significantly lower when stored in text format.
 >
 {: .details}

 ## Generate feature table

-This steps takes the features grouped by m/z from the previous step and detects peaks.
-The goal is to fit peak shapes in retention time domain to our data, which allows computing precise intensities by integrating the peak area.
-This step also resolves peak overlaps, by fitting them both as separate peaks.
+This step takes the features grouped by m/z from the previous step and detects peaks.
+The goal is to fit peak shapes in the retention time domain to our data, which allows computing precise intensities by integrating the peak area.
+This step also resolves peak overlaps by fitting them both as separate peaks.
 As a consequence of this approach, `recetox-aplcms` does not work with centroid data since there are no peak shapes anymore, just some "averages" of them.

 > <details-title> Key parameters </details-title>
 >
-> - **Minimal/maximal standard deviation** - specify the maximum and minimum peak width by selecting allowed range for the standard deviation (both $$\sigma_1$$ and $$\sigma_2$$).
+> - **Minimal/maximal standard deviation** - specify the maximum and minimum peak width by selecting the allowed range for the standard deviation (both $$\sigma_1$$ and $$\sigma_2$$).
 > - **Minimal/maximal sigma ratio** - the lower and upper limit of the ratio between left-standard deviation and the right-standard deviation $$\frac{\sigma_1}{\sigma_2}$$.
-It represents relative skewness of the peak.
+It represents the relative skewness of the peak.
 > - **Bandwidth factor** - parameter used to scale down the overall range of retention times (the bandwidth) assumed in the kernel smoother used for peak identification.
 The value is between zero and one.
 The minimal and maximal bandwidth can be limited by explicit values.
 It is used to improve the peak shape by smoothing.
 >
 > ![recetox-aplcms sigma parameters](../../images/aplcms_explain_bi_gaussian.png "The picture shows the bi-Gaussian model, characterised by two standard deviations.
 The ratio of standard deviations influences the degree of skewness, thus producing a different shape of the peak.")